GenomicDataInfrastructure/oneplusmg-framework/pages/citizen-hub/vulnerabilities.md

 ## Privacy risks

 Rare diseases affect small populations, which means genomic data linked to them are inherently scarce.
-When datasets include related family members and unique genetic variants, the [risk of identifying individuals increases] (https://pubmed.ncbi.nlm.nih.gov/35154238/).
+When datasets include related family members and unique genetic variants, the [risk of identifying individuals increases](https://pubmed.ncbi.nlm.nih.gov/35154238/).
 An analogy is often used: in a small village, describing a person with a distinctive trait and family connections may make it easy to identify them.
 The same applies to rare-disease data.

 These risks are heightened by international data sharing, which is essential for rare-disease research.
 Single-country datasets are often too small to produce robust scientific evidence, making cross-border collaboration necessary.
 This increases the importance of strong privacy protections and governance.